Key Takeaways:

 - Adaptability: The ability to adjust strategies or next actions if the situation changes spontaneously to ensure it reaches its goals.

-However, even these systems are not fully agentic, because they make decisions based on rules or constraints set by humans.
+However, even these systems are not fully agentic.
+They make decisions based on rules or constraints set by humans.

 Agentic AI systems and their 7 levels of agency